gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   .. index:: ! gnatmetric
   .. index:: Metric tool

-  This documentation is for the new libadalang-based version of ``gnatmetric``, which replaces the ASIS-based version.

   The ``gnatmetric`` tool is a utility for computing various program metrics.
   It takes an Ada source file as input and generates a file containing the